 USS Maine Memorial (Mast of the Maine)

-The USS Maine Memorial overlooks the remains of those who died when the ship exploded off the coast of Havana, Cuba on February 15, 1898.
+The USS Maine Memorial overlooks the remains of 230 service members who died when the battleship exploded off the coast of Havana, Cuba on February 15, 1898.
 As Cubans were fighting for independence from Spanish colonial rule, President William McKinley ordered the Maine to Cuba to protect U.S. political and economic interests on the nearby island.
 On the night of February 15, an explosion in Havana Harbor tore through the ship's hull, killing more than 260 sailors on board.
 One hundred and two members of the crew survived.

 Historians are still unsure what caused the Maine's explosion, but popular sentiment at the time, encouraged by sensational journalism, blamed the disaster on the Spanish.
 Fueled by public outrage over the Maine's destruction, as well as concern for the Cuban rebels and opposition to European colonization of the Americas, on April 25, 1898, the United States declared war against Spain.
 "Remember the Maine!" became pro-war Americans' signature rallying cry.

-While brief — hostilities concluded by August 13, 1898 — the Spanish-American War had major historical consequences.
+The Spanish-American War, while brief — hostilities concluded by August 13, 1898 — had major historical consequences.
 The first significant military conflict after the Civil War, the Spanish-American War played a key role in reuniting the nation and strengthening American nationalism.
 It also expanded U.S. territory beyond the American continent: Spain ceded Guam, Puerto Rico and the Philippines to the United States, while Cuba (though nominally independent) became a U.S. protectorate.
 Famously described by Secretary of State John Hay as a "splendid little war," the Spanish-American War confirmed that by the turn of the twentieth century, the United States had become a global power.

-Those who died in the Maine's explosion were initially buried in a Havana cemetery.
+Those who died in the Maine's explosion were initially buried in a Havana cemetery, due to Spanish policy.
 On March 30, 1898, Congress approved a bill authorizing for their remains to be disinterred and transferred to Arlington National Cemetery.
 On December 28, 1899, 165 remains (63 known, 102 unknown) were reinterred in Section 24, with a full military honors service.

 Welded into the door of the base is the Maine's bell, with an inscription that reads: "USS MAINE, Navy Yard, New York, 1894."
 Above the door that leads into the base, another inscription reads: "Erected in memory of the officers and men who lost their lives in the destruction of the USS Maine at Havana Cuba, February Fifteenth MDCCCXCVIII."
 The anchor is similar to the one that was on the Maine.